Type to search

 Another significant step is ‘Medal lao, naukri pao (bring medals, get jobs)’.

 “This turned out to be a hit for a variety of reasons.
-All the medal winners must do is upload their medal certificates and the government does the rest.
-Earlier it used to take 2-3 years for a medallist to get a government job.
+What all the medal winners must do is to upload their medal certificates and the government does the rest.
+Earlier, it used to take 2-3 years for a medallist to get a government job.
 Now, it’s a matter of 2-3 months from uploading certificates.
 This year alone, about 70-plus proven medallists got jobs!
 Not just low-grade but gazetted officers, one-third directly as inspectors.
 This must surely have been a dream come true for beneficiaries,” he revealed.

 Rajgir Crowd